How to Choose Your Coffee Grind According to Your Equipment

 SLOWER = FINER

-The logic behind the setting
+The logic behind the adjustment

 Each extraction method has its own contact time between water and coffee.
 The shorter this time, the finer the grind must be to maximize extraction.
 The longer it is, the coarser it must be to avoid over-extraction.